webqit/realdom/README.md

 > `Reflow.onwrite( onwrite[, inPromiseMode = false ])`

 Schedules a job for the "write" phase.
-Can return a promise that resolves when eventually executed; you ask for a promise by giving `true` as a second argument.
+Can return a promise that resolves when job eventually executes; you ask for a promise by supplying `true` as a second argument.

 ```js
 const promise = Reflow .onwrite( () => {